Melissa VanFleet

 Melissa Ann VanFleet (born 1986) is an American singer-songwriter and musician from Bethlehem, Pennsylvania.
 In 2012, her piano covers of American heavy metal band W.A.S.P.'s ballad "Sleeping (In the Fire)" and "Too Late" by Black Sabbath garnered attention from the heavy metal music community.
-Since then, VanFleet has collaborated with a variety of musicians, including Scott Rockenfield of Queensrÿche, Nick Douglas of DORO, Doug Blair of W.A.S.P., Italian symphonic death metal band Genus Ordinis Dei, and Cristina Scabbia of Lacuna Coil.
+VanFleet has since collaborated with Scott Rockenfield of Queensrÿche, Nick Douglas of DORO, Doug Blair of W.A.S.P., Italian symphonic death metal band Genus Ordinis Dei, and Cristina Scabbia of Lacuna Coil.

 Early life

-Melissa VanFleet was born in Bethlehem, Pennsylvania.
+VanFleet was born in Bethlehem, Pennsylvania, in 1986.
 As a child, she would perform the national anthem in local stadiums, and completed her first demo at age 12.
 She also wrote poetry and lyrics as a form of therapy to help deal with complications of having a parent with a chronic illness.
 She taught herself to play guitar after discovering her father's acoustic and electric guitars and chord books.

 VanFleet has said, "My grandparents bought me a karaoke machine, and I would sing for hours from the time I was 7 years old.
 I’d circle notes where I was flat and sharp, which my dad taught me to listen for when I sang.
 I had no formal training, but I learned through my father."
 VanFleet has also discussed how some of her earliest memories include her father "rocking me to sleep to Ozzy’s "Shot In The Dark," and how "whenever I would cry, Metal music was the only thing that would make me fall asleep.
 Like, you can put on Sesame Street, it would do nothing.
 But the minute that I heard, you know, the heavy guitars and everything, I would just knock out just like that.
 So yeah, it’s really interesting.
 But yeah, so he definitely pulled me into that world and, and I’ve never left so I’m very, very grateful for that."
-VanFleet has also said she "was influenced by strong female artists with unique vocals, including Alanis Morissette, Fiona Apple, and Tracy Chapman," and Tori Amos.
+VanFleet said she "was influenced by strong female artists with unique vocals, including Alanis Morissette, Fiona Apple, and Tracy Chapman," and Tori Amos.

 VanFleet is a trained dancer.
 She has said that being a ballerina instilled in her an appreciation for classical music and cites "darker Classical music", especially Pyotr Ilyich Tchaikovsky's Swan Lake as a major influence.

 Career

-She made her first studio recording at the age of 12.

 In 2012, VanFleet recorded a piano cover version of American heavy metal band W.A.S.P.'s ballad "Sleeping (In The Fire)" and posted it to YouTube, which along with her cover of "Too Late” by Black Sabbath, garnered attention from the heavy metal music community.
-VanFleet characterized it as an homage to Ronnie James Dio, who she considered to be an inspiration.
+VanFleet characterized it as an homage to Ronnie James Dio, who she considers an inspiration.